thakkarpragya/ms_scowin_student/README.md

 Consumer (Vaccination Microservice)- http://127.0.0.1:8085
 ```

-Verify that the communication between publisher and rabbitmq happens by triggering a POST API call to /students.
+Verify that the communication between rabbitmq, publisher and consumer(s) happen by triggering a POST API call to /students (with id <id>) in publisher and a GET API call to /students/<id> in consumer.